tmnolan/academic-kickstart/content/author/admin/_index.md

   [[social]]
   icon = "envelope"
   icon_pack = "fas"
-  link = "mailto:tmnolan@iastate.edu"  # For a direct email link, use "mailto:test@example.org".
+  link = "mailto:trevor.nolan@duke.edu"  # For a direct email link, use "mailto:test@example.org".

 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.